-Section 1: Introduction / Overview 1.1 Title NRLS reported medication incidents 1.2 MO Theme PATIENT SAFETY 1.3 Definition Number of medication incidents reported to NRLS per "activity" 1.4 Reporting Level Hospital Trust 1.5 Numerator Number of reported incidents involving medicines 1.6 Denominator KH03 overnight bed days 1.7 Methodology Numerator divided by denominator Represented as the total incidents per 1,000 KH03 overnight bed days Secti Section 2: Rationale 2.1 Purpose Organisations who do not have an open and honest reporting culture, and where staff do not believe reporting incidents is worthwhile, are likely to report fewer medication incidents given their overall activity than an organisation with a more mature reporting and learning culture.
-Whilst low reporting levels are always a concern, high reporting can be symptomatic of either good reporting or high levels actual problems (including issues of medication supply) This comparator aims to provoke local discussions about how to drive up reporting and ensure a learning culture.
-2.2 Evidence and Policy Base The NRLS was established in 2003.
+Section 1: Introduction / Overview 1.1 1.1 1.2 MO Theme PATIENT SAFETY 1.3 Definition Number of medication incidents reported to NRLS per "activity" 1.4 Reporting Level Hospital Trust 1.5 Numerator Number of reported incidents involving medicines 1.6 Denominator KH03 overnight bed days 1.7 Methodology Numerator divided by denominator Represented as the total incidents per 1,000 KH03 overnight bed days Section on 2: Rationale 2.1 Purpose Organisations who do not have an open and honest reporting culture, and where staff do not believe reporting incidents is worthwhile, are likely to report fewer medication incidents given their overall activity than an organisation with a more mature reporting and learning culture.
+Whilst low reporting levels are always a concern, high reporting can be symptomatic of either good reporting or high levels actual problems (including issues of medication supply) This comparator aims to provoke local discussions about how to drive up reporting and 2.2 Evidence and Policy Base ensure a learning culture.
+The NRLS was established in 2003.
 The system enables patient safety incident reports to be submitted to a national database.
 This data is then analysed to identify hazards, risks and opportunities to improve the safety of patient care.
 Since the NRLS was established, over four million incident reports have been submitted by healthcare staff.
-Section 3: Data 3.1 Data source NRLS Reporting, NHS Improvement https://improvement.nhs.uk/resources/organisation-patient-safety-incident-reports-27-september-2017/ 3.2 Data owner & contact details NHSI.NRLSDataRequest@nhs.net 3.3 Time Frame Refreshed 6 monthly with 6 months of data Data available from April 2014 3.4 Data quality assurance The following link provides a document outlining the quality assurance regarding the numerator data. https://improvement.nhs.uk/uploads/documents/Data Handling Notes Sep16 FINAL.pdf Denominator data - none provided
+Section Section 3: Data 3.1 Data source National Reporting & Learning System, NHS Improvement Patient Safety Organisation Safe Medication Practice Team, NHS England 3.2 Data owner & contact details NHSI.NRLSDataRequest@nhs.net 3.3 Time Frame Refreshed 6 monthly with 6 months of data.
+3.4 Data quality assurance Numerator data. - none provided Denominator data - none provided